 Outside the Office

 I grew up in a small farm town in southwestern Ohio where community and family were valued above everything else.
-I’ve lived in Milford for the past 12 years, where the town motto is “A Small City with a Big Heart.”
-I share my home with my four-year-old Golden-doodle named Owen who loves nothing more than to chase tennis balls and sleep on my couch.
+I currently live in Milford, where the town motto is “A Small City with a Big Heart.”
+I share my home with my Golden-doodle named Owen who loves nothing more than to chase tennis balls and sleep on my couch.
 I am active in various sports, including tennis, golf, and occasional biking.

 There’s an excerpt from J.D.
 Salinger’s The Catcher in the Rye that goes: